benleb/horimote/README.rst

     c.power_off()
     c.disconnect()

-The ``einder.Client`` can also be used as a context manager:
+The ``horimote.Client`` can also be used as a context manager:

 .. code:: python

-    from einder import Client
+    from horimote import Client

     with Client("192.168.1.245") as c:
         c.select_channel(501)